Construction Dispute Resolution

 As well as the adjudication procedure itself, we are very familiar with the procedure for the enforcement of adjudication Decisions and the means for resisting enforcement.
 That is all carried out in the specialist court for construction disputes: the Technology & Construction Court (TCC).

 In addition to adjudication, we have advised clients in numerous litigation (court) and arbitration proceedings.
 The former are far more commonplace than the latter, not least because most construction contracts stipulate litigation, not arbitration, as the means of dispute resolution under the contract.
 However domestic and international arbitrations remain an important part of what we do.
+We act on all types of adjudication including true valuation and “smash & grab” adjudications.

 We also advise clients on less common methods of dispute resolution, eg expert determination, early neutral evaluation and dispute boards.